 Robotic Parotidectomy surgery in Bangalore

-A robotic parotidectomy is a surgical procedure to remove the parotid gland if it is affected by a tumor.
-The parotid gland is the salivary gland located in front of the ear.
-The most common tumor is pleomorphic adenoma.
-It is not cancer, but, can turn into cancer.
+A parotidectomy is a surgical procedure to remove the parotid gland tumour.
+The parotid gland is the largest salivary gland located in front of the ear.

-Dr. Sandeep Nayak, a well-known parotidectomy doctor in Bangalore, says that Robotic parotidectomy uses a remote access approach to make the scar of surgery invisible.
-A robotic platform also gives magnification and unmatched clarity of vision along with precision.
+Dr Sandeep Nayak, a well-known doctor for parotidectomy in Bangalore, says that “robotic parotidectomy uses a remote access approach to make the scar of surgery invisible.
+A robotic platform also gives magnification, unmatched vision clarity, and precision.”

 What are salivary glands?

-The parotid glands – The parotid gland is a large salivary gland located in front of the ear.
+The parotid glands – These are large salivary glands in front of the ear.

-The sublingual glands – The smallest glands located below the sides of your tongue.
+The sublingual glands – The smallest glands below the sides of the tongue.

-The submandibular glands – These are smaller and are located under your jaw.
+The submandibular glands – These are smaller and are located under the jaw.

-The parotid glands are ducts located next to your upper second molar and secrete saliva into your mouth to lubricate and digest the food you consume.
+The parotid glands are ducts located next to the upper second molar.
+They secrete saliva into the mouth to lubricate and digest the food.

 • Superficial lobe